isuhendro/bag2coin/README.md

 - The water-resistant design allows for outdoor placement, making it suitable for public spaces.
 - Solar panels contribute to sustainability and reduce operating costs.
 - Continued focus on safety, security, and environmental responsibility is maintained throughout the system.

+## Open-Source Collaboration:

+We welcome open-source developers to join us in enhancing the Outdoor Bag2Coin Recycler (Bulk Storage & Vacuum Compaction Version).
+Your contributions can drive innovation, improve accessibility, and positively impact the environment.

+### Why Collaborate:

+**Innovate**: Contribute your skills to make the recycling machine more efficient and eco-friendly.

+**Accessibility**: Help keep recycling technology affordable and accessible worldwide.

+**Community Impact**: Promote responsible waste disposal and encourage paper bag reuse.

+### How to Get Involved:

+Contribute by submitting pull requests (to further detail the designs) or suggesting features.